24 APR 2025

 Why use pallets?

-Wood pallets are sturdy, abundant, and often discarded after a single use.
-Repurposing them is not only an excellent way to save money, but it’s also environmentally friendly.
+Wood pallets are sturdy, easy to find and often discarded after a single use, so repurposing them is a simple way to save money and reduce waste.

-Most pallets are made from hardwood or softwood like pine, making them durable for furniture and outdoor projects.
+Many are made from hardwood or softwood such as pine, which makes them suitable for furniture, storage and outdoor projects with a natural, rustic look.

-Free wood pallets are often found behind supermarkets, warehouses, or at industrial sites.
+Free wood pallets are often found at supermarkets, warehouses or industrial sites.
 Always ask permission before taking them.
+Choose pallets that are clean, dry and in good condition, and avoid anything mouldy, heavily stained, badly damaged or with strong chemical smells or obvious spills.

 Safety tips before starting